python-discord/code-jam-6/README.md

 Welcome to the sixth Python Discord Code Jam!

 By popular choice, the theme for this code jam is **Ancient Technology**.
 What you do with this theme or how you interpret it is up to you, but it will be your task to come up with something fun using this theme.
-As the technlogy for this code jam, we've chosen for [Kivy](https://kivy.org/), a cross-platform framework for making user interfaces.
+As the technology for this code jam, we've chosen for [Kivy](https://kivy.org/), a cross-platform framework for making user interfaces.
 We know that a lot of you are probably relatively new to this framework and that's why some of Kivy's [core developers](https://kivy.org/#aboutus) will be hanging out in the `#winter-code-jam` channel to help you!

 ## Getting Started